A Brief History of CC41-The Utility Clothing Scheme

 Considering my large, and yet, still growing collection of clothes and lingerie bearing the CC41 tag, some might say that I’m a little bit obsessed with it.
 I, however, prefer the word passionate.

-The CC41 Lingerie
+CC41 Lingerie Examples

 CC41 Utility Clothing Scheme CC41 lingerie